allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 * `physics_list`: Internal Geant4 list of physical processes to simulate.
 More information about possible physics list and recommendations for default is available [here](http://geant4.cern.ch/support/proc_mod_catalog/physics_lists/referencePL.shtml).
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in silicon (3.64 eV).
 * `max_step_length` : Maximum length of a simulation step in every sensitive device.
-* `particle_position` : Position of the particle source in the world geometry.
 * `particle_type` : Type of the Geant4 particle to use in the source.
 Refer to [this](http://geant4.cern.ch/G4UsersDocuments/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/particle.html) page for information about the available types of particles.
+* `particle_energy` : Mean energy of the generated particle.
+* `energy_spread` : Energy spread of the generated particle beam.
+* `beam_position` : Position of the particle beam/source in the world geometry.
-* `particle_radius_sigma` : Standard deviation of the radius from the particle source.
+* `beam_size` : Standard deviation of the radius from the particle beam.
-* `particle_divergence_xy` : Standard deviation of the particle angles in x and y from the particle source
+* `beam_divergence` : Standard deviation of the particle angles in x and y from the particle beam
-* `particle_direction` : Direction of the particle as a unit vector.
+* `beam_direction` : Direction of the particle as a unit vector.
-* `particle_energy` : Energy of the generated particle.
-* `particle_energy_spread` : Energy spread of the generated particle beam.
 * `number_of_particles` : Number of particles to generate in a single event.
 Defaults to one particle.

 #### Usage